 What do Apple, Coke, HP, Oreo, McDonald’s, Wal-Mart, P&G, Starbucks, and Nike having common?
 They’re all iconic brands.
 These great brands stand out from competitors and are household words across much of the planet.
+Today, in brand strategy 101, we offer insights on how you can build a brand like these.

 What do you need to build a great brand strategy?